Bellairs Research Institute: Early history

 The founding director of Bellairs was McGill University biologist, Dr. John Lewis, who developed an international reputation for his coral reef research in the 1950s and 60s, particularly on the biology and ecology of the Diadema and flying fish.
 Dr. Lewis was an early pioneer of scuba diving, which he used to collect data for his research.

 Later years

-In 1982 Bellairs appointed its first Caribbean director, Barbadian Dr. Wayne Hunte, who helped developed the institute's reputation for applied and contract research work, both in Barbados and across the Caribbean region.
+In 1982 Bellairs appointed its first Caribbean director, Barbadian Dr. Wayne Hunte, who helped develop the institute's reputation for applied and contract research work, both in Barbados and across the Caribbean region.

 Under his directorship, the Marine Turtle Management Project was formed at Bellairs in 1987, with the aim of raising awareness, and promoting conservation of, sea turtles in Barbados.
 The project has evolved and expanded over the years and is now known as the Barbados Sea Turtle Project, and is managed from by Dr. Julia Horrocks (one of the original founders), based at the University of the West Indies.

 In the early 2000s, Bellairs participated in testing the AQUA project based at the McGill University Faculty of Engineering.
 AQUA was the world's first robot capable of walking on land and swimming underwater.